 Agricultural water customers receive a water Allocation based on several factors - the size of their property, the maximum flow volume the water distribution was designed to provide, and the average water requirements for crops grown in this region.
 Allocation is designated by the RDNO and is linked to the land.
 Water services designated with Allocation cannot be used for residential watering (e.g. lawn and garden sprinklers).

 Customers classified as a Farm with BC Assessment are automatically billed at the agricultural water rate (if their property has Allocation from the RDNO).
+If the property loses Farm Status through BC Assessment, the water service will not be turned on until you have contacted GVW to confirm you are aware you will be charged Domestic Water Rates, unless you apply for Farm Classification.

 - Confirm (on the application) that they are engaged in bona fide farming activity and can provide proof on income from that activity.

-- For water Allocations greater than 0.82 hectares [2 acres] agricultural incomes must be above $2500.
+- For water Allocations greater than 0.82 hectares (2 acres) agricultural incomes must be above $2,500.

 Customers are charged a flat fee for their water allocation – any water use over that volume is charged additional fees.